fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 Experimental

 #### Description
-The `sparse_type` is defined as an abstract derived type holding the basic common meta data needed to define a sparse matrix.
-All other sparse types falvors are derived from the `sparse_type`.
+The parent `sparse_type` is as an abstract derived type holding the basic common meta data needed to define a sparse matrix, as well as shared APIs.
+All sparse matrix flavors are extended from the `sparse_type`.

 ```Fortran
 type, public, abstract :: sparse_type